PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:45:17
+Last updated: 2024-04-02 19:45:50
-Random Quote: The supreme art of war is to subdue the enemy without fighting. - Sun Tzu
+Random Quote: A thing well said will be wit in all languages. - John Dryden